Men's Soccer Picked Fourth in Big Ten, Three Named to Watch List

-In his first season as the head man for the Maize & Blue, Daley guided the Wolverines to a berth in the Big Ten Championship game, defeated Niagara 3-1 in an NCAA Tournament home match, and made it to the second round of the NCAA Tournament for the fourth time in program history.
+In year one as the head man for the Wolverines, Daley guided the Wolverines to a berth in the Big Ten Championship game, defeated Niagara 3-1 in an NCAA Tournament home match, and made it to the second round of the NCAA Tournament for the fourth time in program history.
 The Wolverines finished No. 21 in the NCAA RPI on the heels of playing the fourth toughest schedule in the nation.
-U-M defeatead the eventual NCAA Champion Indiana by a 2-1 count on Oct.
+U-M defeated the eventual NCAA Champion Indiana by a 2-1 count on Oct.
 19 in its signature win of the season.

-Daley's guidance resulted in the emergence of First Team All-Big Ten selection Tyler Arnone, Second Team All-Big Ten honoree Adam Grinwis, and Big Ten All-Freshman squad member James Murphy.
+Daley's guidance resulted in the emergence of First Team All-Big Ten selection Arnone, Second Team All-Big Ten honoree Adam Grinwis, and Big Ten All-Freshman squad member James Murphy.

 Prior to arriving in Ann Arbor, Daley spent the previous 12 seasons as head coach of the Providence College Friars.

 In 2011, Daley guided Providence to an 11-8-1 record and an NCAA at-large bid, as the Friars defeated Dartmouth in the opening round of the 2011 tournament.
 In the past seven seasons, he guided the Friars to a 72-47-21 mark, and led his alma mater to seven consecutive winning seasons and five NCAA Tournament appearances.
 The Friars hosted NCAA Tournament match-ups during the 2010 and 2011 campaigns.